wso2/docs-mg/en/docs/install-and-setup/install-on-vm.md

 ### ARM compatibility

 WSO2 Microgateway Toolkit and Runtime are compatible with ARM processors.
-It can run on ARM-based systems, such as those with Apple Silicon or ARM-based Linux distributions.
+They can run on ARM-based systems, such as those with Apple Silicon or ARM-based Linux distributions.